We cannot know his legendary head

 You must change your life.
 I hear it well up within me when I’m listening to the frequency of the world around me.
 When I hear someone dear to me woefully describe how they need to exercise more, or feel crappy but don’t know why, or say something else completely defeatist about their health or wellbeing.
 When I read about skyrocketing obesity rates.
 A child being put into foster care because they weigh 200 pounds in second grade.
 Another “study” that reinforces our already broken relationship with food.
 A new drug that will fix all of this for us.

 One could argue that I’ve already made the biggest change possible.
-I remember how I felt in January of this year after reading Gary Taubes’s Why We Get Fat, that first step in this direction.
-A mixture of relief, catharsis, and dread.
+I remember how I felt in January of this year after taking that first step in this direction—a mixture of relief, catharsis, and dread.
 And yes, that was the biggie.
 But until the rest of the world catches up, there will be days when it feels like an immense undertaking.
 Or challenge.
 Or even burden.
 Because until this lifestyle becomes easier, cheaper, and more accepted as normal, we must change our lives daily.
 There is simply no other alternative.

 We have to get comfortable in our contrarian role.
 We have to ignore the jokes, the derision, the hostility, the obstacles.
 It helps to ignore the advertising, the marketing, the places where the dominant food system is loudest.
 If you feel vulnerable against it, try turning off the TV or cancelling that magazine subscription.
 Switch grocery stores to something more conscious of healthy food and with fewer shiny, slick packages.
 Find communities, either online or in the flesh, that support your choices.